Skip to content

 1. Cook the mince according to package instructions (usually with a little oil in a pan for 5-10 mins until browned and cooked through).

-2. Layer in a casserole dish (⅓ to ½ of each layer to make 2-3 layers): a layer of meat with tomato sauce, then a layer of pasta sheets, then a layer of white sauce.
+2. Layer in a casserole dish (⅓ to ½ of each layer to make 2-3 layers): a layer of meat mixed with the tomato sauce, then a layer of pasta sheets, then a layer of white sauce.
 Keep layering until out of ingredients.
 Top with a little grated cheese if you like.

 3. Bake in a hot oven (200C/gas 6) for 30-45 mins, until the top is golden and bubbling around the sides.